M2TeamArchived/NSudo/src/Documents/en-us/Readme.md

 ### Features

 - Distributed under the MIT License.
-(More freedom than the GNU GPL.)
 - Provide the x86, x86-64, ARM, ARM64 binaries.
 - Support Windows Vista and later.
 - Using VC-LTL and libkcrt from Chuyu Team for smaller binary size.